sitepoint/nrelate-related-content/readme.txt

 1. Activate the nrelate Related posts plugin
 2. Head on over to the nrelate settings page and adjust your settings.
-3. Sit back and relax... nrelate is analyzing your content and will display related content shortly.
+3. Sit back and relax... nrelate is analyzing your content and will display related content within two hours.

 **TEMPLATE TAG**<br>
 Use the nrelate_related template tag anywhere in your theme to show related content.